Norske-Nokkelsnikere/writeups/2023/uiuctf-2023/misc-vimjail.md

     - -R: Sets read-only mode
     - -M: Sets "restricted" mode - restricts use of shell commands and other potentialy unsafe operations
     - -Z: Disables the use of modelines and the shell temporarily
-    - -u /home/user/vimrc: Specifies the config file for vim to use
+    - -u /home/user/vimrc: Specifies the config file for Vim to use

 ---